nicola-lunghi/PySwitch/README.md

 This definition would control the rig volume by expression pedal 1 of the PaintAudio MIDI Captain (10 switch version only).

-There are several options to ContinuousAction:
+There are several options to AnalogAction:
 - **auto_calibrate**: If this is True (which is the default), the pedal controller will permanently do auto-calibration.
 Before the pedal is moved the first time, nothing is changed.
 When you rock the pedal up and down once, the switch remembers the min/max positions and adjusts output values to fill the whole range.
 This is similar to the Kemper auto-calibration.
 To reset, reboot the controller.
 - **cal_min_window**: If aut-calibration is enabled, this defines how big the window between min/max values has to be before any MIDI messages are being sent.
 Per default, this is set to 25% of the full range of values.
 - **max_frame_rate**: To not overload the MIDI traffic, the controller only sends values to the device at a certain frame rate.
 This defines this rate in frames per second (default: 24)